Search

 Training

-Training is the teaching of vocational or practical and relates to specific useful skills.
+Educational training tends to the vocational or practical and relates to specific useful skills.
 It forms the core of apprenticeships and provides the backbone of content at technical colleges or polytechnics.
-Today it is often referred to as professional development.

 Sporting training appears more mechanistic: planned suites of regimes develop specific skills or muscles with a view to peaking at a particular time.
 A specialized field of training often used in sports is autogenic training.